Renaissance (band): Deaths of former members

+Terry Sullivan (born 22 July 1938) died in January 2026, at the age of 87.

 Symphony of Light

 In April 2013 a new Renaissance album, Grandine il Vento, was released.
 It was dedicated on the inside sleeve to Dunford.
 This album was reissued as Symphony of Light in April 2014 with three bonus tracks.

 Symphony of Light follows a similar path to the band's early work with a combination of shorter songs, and longer, more progressive tracks such as the title track, and "The Mystic and the Muse".
 The band were joined by well-known guest musicians Ian Anderson playing the flute on "Cry to the World", and John Wetton performing a duet with Haslam on "Blood Silver Like Moonlight".
 All the music was written by Dunford, except "Renaissance Man" (dedicated to Dunford) which was written by Rave Tesar.
 All the lyrics were written by Haslam, and the artwork featured a painting 'Symphony of Light' also by Haslam.

 Ralph Greco, Jr. in vintagerock.com observed that "Symphony of Light thrives on lush production, evocative lyrics, excellent playing and that superlative voice that could only belong to Annie Haslam."

 The current line-up is not as English as the band's early period with five U.S. born members, and one English born member who lives in the U.S.